-A government of a vessel's registry could requisition for title or seize our vessels.
+A government could requisition one or more of our vessels for title or hire.
 Requisition for title occurs when a government takes control of a vessel and becomes the owner.
 A government could also requisition our vessels for hire.
 Requisition for hire occurs when a government takes control of a vessel and effectively becomes the charterer at dictated charter rates.
 Generally, requisitions occur during a period of war or emergency.
 Government requisition of one or more of our vessels could negatively impact our revenues should we not receive adequate compensation.